 And sign posting to excellent advice from Homes England’s “Garden Communities Tool Kit” and the TCPA’s: “Emerging Lessons in Long-term Stewardship”.

 The group is keen to test different models of stewardship – endowment v charging, look at the best way to engage education and health to establish when and how new facilities should be delivered in garden community schemes.
 Consider how model / approach can be best embedded in local plans.
 Determine how flexibility can be introduced for varying developments / requirements.
-Explore the role of the New Homes Ombudsman regarding potential malpractice in estate management.
-Our Estate Charging & Stewardship Work in Progress report – seeks to capture key areas of work and outcomes to-date.
+Explore the role of the New Homes Ombudsman regarding potential malpractice in estate management and lessons learnt in their annual report 2023-24.

 Harlow and Gilston Garden Town